Only trade, invest or buy with money that you’re willing to lose because losses are guaranteed in life.

 Special Cryptosphere Warning

-Crypto-tokens make up the cryptosphere, though we may use the term cryptocurrency, since this is a popular term, even if none of these are actual currencies.
+Crypto-tokens make up the cryptosphere, though we may use the terms like crypto-tokens, cryptocurrency, crypto-asset, since these are also popular terms.
 We would be absolutely shocked if any of them existed in 25 years, meaning that anyone who deals with these in any manner should do so at the full expectation of a loss.
 Claims that these are all Ponzi schemes may be correct in the long run – the vast majority of the cryptosphere ideas have no long term plan to maintain their idea.
+In the least, one should only consider a project with a strong idea, detailed white paper about the project, and a development team with a good reputation, along with proof over a 3 month period that progress has been made.
+Note that’s in the least.
+If a project doesn’t meet that criteria in the least, it should not be considered at all.
 In addition, the average life expectancy of a crypto-token is less than seven weeks, using a combination of measurements of post release of a crypto-token.
 Whereas a government issued fiat currency has a life expectancy of 27 years, crypto-tokens don’t have any authority backing them up that can increase interest rates, prevent capital flight, etc. This is as true for bitcoin as it is for every other crypto-token: anything is possible.